#Thedas

 What I enjoy about this companion head canon is that Briala is literally Solas’ direct parallel story-wise:

 She’s in love with Celene, the ‘best’ choice for ruler in Orlais even though she burned Briala’s alienage.
 They share a great power imbalance, with Celene able to affect the fate of all elves in Orlais, yet is unwilling to free them, return the Dales, or concede power even though she claims to love Briala, too.
 Briala is a rebellion upstart, raised by Felassan for crying out loud.
 She controlled the eluvians and knew how to get around the crossroads, she has more of a bone to pick with Solas than any other NPC not close to the Inquisitor!
-(Celene and Mythal share many similarities as well, with Celene seen as the more benevolent of rules when compared to Gaspard the Warmonger; and if Gaspard is in power but controlled by Briala, her being dethroned from her seat of power by Agents of Fen’Harel when she lost access to the eluvians would have been a great story arc to explore).
+(Celene and Mythal share many similarities as well, with Celene seen as the more benevolent of rules when compared to Gaspard the Warmonger; and if Gaspard is in power but controlled by Briala, imagine her being dethroned from her seat of power by Agents of Fen’Harel after she lost access to the eluvians, that would have been a great story arc to explore).

 Sidenote on DAV's Romance, Companions and Choice Consequence